Fitness Facilities Guidance

 - ensure hand washing stations or hand sanitizing products are available and accessible to all employees.

 - Ensure at least one staff member is present when open for business to ensure proper cleaning and disinfection is taking place, and that patrons are maintaining physical distancing.
+For after-hours access or access without direct supervision, have additional protocols in place such as CCTV monitoring, signage indicating patrons' responsibilities re cleaning/disinfection and physical distancing, and limits on the number of people who can use the facility.

 - Limit the number of patrons permitted in the facility to ensure physical distancing, prevent large gatherings, and allow staff sufficient time to clean and disinfect equipment and other surfaces frequently.